-The ASPCA Animal Poison Control Center reported that in 2017, 5 percent of all calls were related to pets ingesting plants toxic to them, making it ninth on their list of the top 10 pet toxins.
+The ASPCA Animal Poison Control Center reported that in 2022, nearly 9 percent of all calls were related to pets ingesting plants toxic to them, making it fifth on their list of the top 10 pet toxins.

 We spoke with a director at the ASPCA Animal Poison Control Center and two other veterinarians to identify the most common poisonous plants for dogs.

-And while the leaves and bark will harm your pup, “the seeds or ‘nuts’ contain the largest amount of toxins,” she claims.
+And while the leaves and bark will harm your pup, “the seeds or ‘nuts’ contain the largest amount of toxins,” Dr. Stern says.

 Tulips are spring-blooming flowers that many people love to have in their home—indoors and outdoors.
 Dog parents should skip these brightly-colored flowers, though.

 If your dog chews on the lance-shaped leaves, he could get an upset stomach.
 However, the real danger lies when your dog digs up and eats the newly-planted bulbs, which have the most toxins.

 According to Dr. Stern, tulip bulbs can cause:

 3 Lily of the Valley